rolemadelen/euisblue.github.io/_posts/data-structure/linkedlist/doubly/2019-3-27-en-ds-linkedlist-doubly.md

 traversing the list backward and reconnect missing links.
 But these additional nodes increases the workload and size of the structure.

-Unlike Singly Linked List where it takes linear time to delete a node, Doubly Linked List can delete a node in constant time using *previous* and *next* references.

 <div class="divider"></div>
 ## Operations <a id="op"></a>
 - **insertFront** : inserts the element at the head (first element)